2015-16 STUDENT-ATHLETE HANDBOOK

 The University offers early-intervention and other counseling programs for students using alcohol inappropriately.
 Contact Dr. Jackson (864-637-8181) for a referral, or contact Redfern Health Center directly (864-656-2415).

-NCAA Drug Policy
+H. NCAA Drug Testing Program

 NCAA Drug Tests

-NCAA Mandate on Documentation of ADHD Medications
+NCAA Mandate on Documentation in Support of Medical Exceptions, such as ADHD Medications

-Effective August 1, 2009, the NCAA requires strict documentation procedures for student-athletes seeking a medical exception due to their regular use of a medication that contains a banned substance, that could lead to a failed drug test (such as those medications taken to treat ADHD).
+Effective August 1, 2009, the NCAA requires strict documentation procedures for student-athletes seeking a medical exception due to their regular use of a medication that contains a banned substance that could lead to a failed drug test (such as those medications taken to treat ADHD).
 Failure to have the appropriate documentation on file can lead to the student-athlete being charged with a positive drug test.
-Student-athletes must contact Clemson University Disability Services for documentation requirements (http://www.clemson.edu/sds/ ).
+Student-athletes must contact Clemson University Disability Services for documentation requirements (http://www.clemson.edu/sds/).
 Student-athletes are also encouraged to discuss this with their athletic trainer and academic advisor.

 NCAA Tobacco Products